wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-glossary.md

 **Local shard map**: Stored on a shard, the local shard map contains mappings for the shardlets that reside on the shard.

-**Multi-shard query**: The ability to issue a query against multiple shards; results sets are returned using UNION ALL semantics (also known as “fan-out query”).
+**Multi-shard query**: The ability to issue a query against multiple shards; results sets are returned using UNION ALL semantics (also known as âfan-out queryâ).
 Compare to **data dependent routing**.

 **Range shard map**: A shard map in which the shard distribution strategy is based on multiple ranges of contiguous values.